Implementing Laws At-a-Glance

 1. Has the implementing law been adopted?

-Yes, France has implemented the Directive in its national legislation by adopting two new laws to amend its existing law on transparency and fight against corruption (law n° 2016‑1691 “LOI relative à la transparence, à la lutte contre la corruption et à la modernisation de la vie économique,” referred to as the “Sapin II” law):
+Yes, France has implemented the Directive in its national legislation by adopting two new laws to amend its existing law on transparency and fight against corruption (law n° 2016‑1691 “LOI relative à la transparence, à la lutte contre la corruption et à la modernisation de la vie économique,” referred to as the “Sapin II law”):

-as well as an implementing decree concerning the procedures for collecting and processing whistleblower reports and establishing the list of external authorities (decree n° 2022-1284 relatif aux procédures de recueil et de traitement des signalements émis par les lanceurs d’alerte et fixant la liste des autorités externes instituées par la loi n° 2022-401 visant à améliorer la protection des lanceurs d’alerte) (the “Decree”).
+as well as an implementing decree concerning the procedures for collecting and processing whistleblower reports and establishing a list of external authorities (decree n° 2022-1284 relatif aux procédures de recueil et de traitement des signalements émis par les lanceurs d’alerte et fixant la liste des autorités externes instituées par la loi n° 2022-401 visant à améliorer la protection des lanceurs d’alerte) (the “Decree”).

 The Law entered into force on September 1, 2022, and the Decree on October 5, 2022.